jekagames/traces/nfcreader/README.md

 Make sure SerialUSB is defined as Serial instead.

 # PACKAGES REQUIRED FOR NPM
+Remember to install your own NPM packages in the game folder instead of using the Windows ones that are already there!

-(since the package.json file is practically unreadable): serialport, socket.io, createjs-soundjs, express, lcd, bindings, onoff, mutexify, file-uri-to-path, epoll, lodash.debounce, PM2 (replaces forever)
+(since the package.json file is practically unreadable): serialport, socket.io, createjs-soundjs, express, lcd (all other dependencies should auto-install)

 #SETTING UP LCD SCREEN VIA SERIAL PORT BACKPACK
 Used the Pololu Serial Transmitter (https://www.pololu.com/docs/0J23) to set the EEPROM (permanent memory).
 Used the Adafruit LCD command guide for setup.